Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Michigan and its opponents have combined for 54.5 points or more just one time this season.

-- Northern Illinois' games have gone over 54.5 points in two opportunities this season.

-- The two teams combine to score 71.5 points per game, 17 more than the total in this contest.
+- The two teams combine to average 71.5 points per game, 17.5 more than the over/under in this contest.

-- These two squads combine to allow 47.5 points per game, seven fewer than this contest's over/under.
+- This contest's total is 6.5 points more than the 47.5 these two squads combine to surrender per game this season.

-- Wolverines games have an average total of 54 points this season, 0.5 fewer than Saturday's over/under.
+- Wolverines games this season feature an average total of 57.3 points, a number 3.3 points higher than Saturday's over/under.

-- The 48.7 PPG average total in Huskies games this season is 5.8 points fewer than this game's over/under.
+- The 54 total in this game is 3.2 points higher than the 50.8 average total in Huskies games this season.

 Michigan Stats and Trends

-- The Wolverines average 469 yards per game, 57 more yards than the 412 the Huskies give up per outing.
+- The Wolverines collect 469 yards per game, 57 more yards than the 412 the Huskies give up per matchup.

 - The Wolverines have zero giveaways this season, while the Huskies have two takeaways .